 Criminal Charges and Convictions

-Accusations of criminal misbehavior have followed Berlusconi since his first days in office.
-He has been charged with embezzlement, tax fraud and bribery.
-Being in power helped Berlusconi avoid some charges—he passed one law that granted the prime minister immunity while in office (the law was later struck down).
+Accusations of criminal misbehavior followed Berlusconi into office, leading to charges of embezzlement, tax fraud and bribery.
+Being in power helped him avoid some charges—he passed one law that granted the prime minister immunity while in office (the law was later struck down).
 Berlusconi was also able to fight other accusations until the statute of limitations ran out.

 However, Berlusconi has been convicted multiple times.
 In October 2012, Berlusconi was sentenced to four years for tax fraud.
 And in June 2013, Berlusconi was sentenced to seven years for paying an underage woman, Karima "Ruby" el Mahroug, for sex.
-El Mahrough was 17 when she attended several of Berlusconi's "bunga bunga" parties in 2010.
-Berlusconi was also convicted of abusing the power of his office (while prime minister, Berlusconi tried to get el Mahrough out of jail by telling police that she was related to Egypt's Hosni Mubarak).
-Along with this conviction, Berlusconi was barred from public office.
+El Mahroug was 17 when she attended several of Berlusconi's "bunga bunga" parties in 2010.
+Berlusconi was also convicted of abusing the power of his office, for attempting to get el Mahroug out of jail by telling police that she was related to Egypt's Hosni Mubarak.

 Berlusconi's Impact on Italy

 With his broadcasting success and wealth—in 2013, Forbes magazine estimated his family's fortune at $6.2 billion—Berlusconi transformed the worlds of media and politics in Italy.

 He also proved an enduring figure in the public realm.
 In early 2018, at age 81, Berlusconi was well received at a rally before a parliamentary election, in which a coalition led by his revamped Forza Italia party was expected to win the most votes.